Eclipse Across America

 CREDIT: NASA’s Scientific Visualization Studio – Figure 2- This map shows the globe view of the path of totality for the August 21, 2017 total solar eclipse.
 You can find more information at: https://svs.gsfc.nasa.gov/4518

-For those eagerly anticipating the eclipse, Google and scientists at the University of California, Berkeley, have created a simulator that allows you to watch what will happen to the sun where you live on the day:
+For those eagerly anticipating the eclipse, Google and scientists at the University of California, Berkeley, created a simulator that allows you to watch what will happen to the sun where you live on the day.

-Where and when can you see the total eclipse?
+Where and when could you see the total eclipse?

-On Monday, August 21st, you can see a partial eclipse, where the moon covers only a part of the sun, anywhere in North America.
+On Monday, August 21st, you could see a partial eclipse, where the moon covers only a part of the sun, anywhere in North America.
 To see a total eclipse, where the moon fully covers the sun for a short few minutes, you must be in the path of totality.
+And no clouds…both Linda and Alex from The Sun Today had some clouds.
+Linda’s view was blocked for all but 6 (amazing) seconds.
+Alex didn’t see it!

 A view of the United States during the total solar eclipse of August 21, 2017, showing the umbra (black oval), penumbra (concentric shaded ovals), and path of totality (red).
 This version includes images of the Sun showing its appearance in a number of locations, each oriented to the local horizon.
 Credit: NASA/SVS You can find more information at: https://svs.gsfc.nasa.gov/4314